CynthiaPeters/paddle-frontend-assessment/README.md

 This project is based on an assessment.
-Merics is a User-friendly all-in-one affiliate marketing web Application that enables setup, launch, automate and manage multi-affiliate campaigns in few minutes.
+Metrics is a User-friendly all-in-one affiliate marketing web Application that enables setup, launch, automate and manage multi-affiliate campaigns in few minutes.
 This website contains highlights of campaigns allowing users to track and optimize their campaigns.

 LIBRARY#